We Tried Screen Protection Glasses For A Month & Here's What Happened

 Most common screen time-related issues: I get migraines with aura, and they're often heavily exacerbated by looking at any sort of screen — laptop or phone.
 I generally experience around three of these big headaches a month, plus a couple of smaller headaches about two times a week.
 All of my headaches generally occur toward the evening, after I've been staring at my computer screen for a few hours.

 My experience with the glasses: I mean, I'll be honest: When I first heard about these glasses, I almost thought they were too good to be true.
 How could a pair of glasses solve years of screen-related headache issues?
-But they were cute, and I figured, it's 2016 — we have robot vacuum cleaners.
+But they were cute, and I figured, hey, the future is now.
+After all, we have robot vacuum cleaners.
 Clearly, science has come a long way in recent decades, so why not give these cool glasses a go?